Digital Dentistry: The Future of the Dental Industry

 - Photography- intraoral and extraoral.

 Moving towards an era of digital dentistry is an irreversible trend for the last few years, as it helps to move faster along with the precision and fetching the needs of the patients as well as the quick requirements of the operators too.
-It became much more efficient and user friendly and also made conventional dentistry to single day dentistry which allows dental professionals to work in a much smarter way.
+It became much more efficient and user-friendly and also made conventional dentistry into single-day dentistry which allows dental professionals to work in a much smarter way.
 However, the future always brings new challenges in every field so there will also be some challenges that would be pointed ahead.

 How Digitalization in Dentistry can be Beneficial?